tee0402/tee0402.github.io/projects/project-4.md

 labels:
   - Web
   - Meteor
-summary: A website for students and staff at the University of Hawaii to find events and friends
+summary: A website for students at the University of Hawaii to find events and friends
 ---

 <img class="ui large right floated image" src="../images/venture_dashboard.png">

-Star Wars Soundboard is an Android soundboard app with sound clips from the Star Wars prequels.
-As anyone who has used a soundboard app would know, it consists of buttons that you press to play a small clip of interesting sound or dialogue.
-You can long press a clip to add it to your favorites tab.
-This was a really fun project for me and my friends as we are Star Wars fans.
+Venture is a dynamic website built with the Meteor framework.
+Its purpose is to allow UH students to find events and activities to do on the islands and even meet friends while doing so.
+This will serve as a distraction to their stressful schoolwork and make their college lives more fun and memorable.

-I worked on this project with a friend, who cut some sound clips for me.
-I used Android Studio to create this app.
-XML was used to create the layout, and Java was used along with the Android API to make the backend.
-A total of 223 sounds were cut from the movies using Audacity.
+This project was accomplished with a team of three in my software engineering class.
+It uses Meteor, a pure JavaScript framework for both the frontend and backend.
+This allowed us to create a dynamic, mobile-like experience on the web.

 This project introduced me to Android app development concepts such as layouts, views and activities.
 I also learned some aspects of sound processing using Audacity.